microsoft/sqldev/pages/java/ubuntu/java-ubuntu-1.md

   - /java/ubuntu/step/1
 ---

 > In this section, you will get SQL Server 2017 on Ubuntu.
-After that you will install the necessary dependencies to create Node.js apps with SQL Server
+After that you will install the necessary dependencies to create Java apps with SQL Server.

 ## Step 1.1 Install SQL Server